-Congratulations to Dr. Shelly Johnson who was been appointed as a Tier II Canada Research Chair in Indigenizing Higher Education, at the Faculty of Education and Social Work, Thompson Rivers University (TRU).
-Dr. Johnson (Mukwa Musayett) is Saulteaux from Keeseekoose First Nation in Saskatchewan.
-This is the world’s first research Chair in Indigenizing higher education.
-Dr. Johnson is a recognized leader in Indigenous research methodologies and leadership.
-She begins her position in January 2017.
-For more information please click on the following link: Indigenizing Higher Education.
+December, 2016.
+Congratulations to Dr. Shelly Johnson who was nominated Canada Research Chair in Indigenization in Higher Education at the Faculty of Education and Social Work at Thompson Rivers University (TRU).
+Dr. Johnson (Mukwa Musayett) is Saulteaux of the Keeseekoose First Nation in Saskatchewan.
+This is the first Research Chair in Indigenization in Higher Education.
+Dr. Johnson is a recognized leader in Aboriginal research methodologies and Aboriginal Leadership.
+She begins this position in January 2017.
+For more information, please click on the following link: Indigenization in Higher Education.